CrashOverride85/zc95/README.md

  - Display no longer briefly flashes white on power on
  - Removed: 12v output on accessory port

-Hopefully at some point this branch will become the main branch, and I'll remove this section.
+At some point soon this branch will become the main branch, and I'll (re)move this section.

 ## Introduction
 The ZC95 is a DIY four channel EStim box with similar output design and feel to the MK312-BT (which in turn is a clone of the ET-312B).